The coronavirus pandemic explained, one year on

 Vaccine rollouts have been occurring across the world.
 Different candidates, using a variety of different biotechnologies, have been approved for emergency use in places like the US, UK, Canada, Israel and a handful more nations.
 Many others will approve jabs in the months to come and begin to vaccinate their populations.

-The first two vaccines to get across the finish line are built around "mRNA," the instructions cells use to build proteins.
+The first two vaccines across the finish line are built around mRNA, the instructions cells use to build proteins.
 The technology has been in development for over two decades, but the pandemic accelerated research into this vaccine strategy.

 So we're not quite out of the woods -- we're still stuck in a thicket.
 New variants of the coronavirus have evolved in the past three months, evading some of our immune defenses.
 Ensuring our vaccines will still be effective against them is one of the major challenges for 2021.
 Early research looks good, but there are multiple mutations in the new variants that will require further examination.